sptramer/sptramer/README.md

 ### Hello humans

 I'm Steve.
 I used to be an engineer, primarily working in C and C++, but I can overflow any buffer on any letter of the alphabet.
 According to LinkedIn, I am the foremost expert on Final Fantasy V in the world.
 Apparently I'm also an expert on the roguelike genre, as I have now explained it at least on five different podcasts.
+I believe this makes me an expert in what they call "Game Studies".

 Oh yeah.
 I wrote software that runs the Large Hadron Collider (though I hope my code is no longer used in production) **and** an iPhone app that scans a barcode on a tractor.
 This is just a small selection from my incredible career as an engineer, during which I shipped exactly four products.
 I was also an expert on SDK development and high-performance code, especially in mobile environments.
 I learned those things so you could be served banner ads efficiently while playing Candy Crush.
 Sorry about that.